Y0Coss/docs-fork/pages/network/load_balancer/create_redirectlocation/guide.en-gb.md

 Custom redirects must be formatted as `<scheme>://<net_loc>/<path>;<params>?<query>#<fragment>`.
 Only one redirect can be specified per frontend.

-Custom redirects can be specified via the OVHcloud sControl Panel or via the API, on a new or existing frontend.
+Custom redirects can be specified via the OVHcloud Control Panel or via the API, on a new or existing frontend.

 ### Adding a custom redirect from the OVHcloud Control Panel